xd2333/GalTransl/README_EN.md

 <summary> <b>

-### Part 3 Pack or free pack
+### Part 3 Pack or non-pack
 </b> </summary>

 After building the target language script, the next step is to find a way to make the game read it.
-First of all, the mainstream engines basically support free unpacking reading, you can see if the engine you want to work on supports free unpacking reading.
+First of all, the mainstream engines basically support free unpacking reading, you can see if the engine you want to work on supports non-packing reading.

-Especially for krkr/krkrz engine, you can use [KirikiriTools tool](https://github.com/arcusmaximus/KirikiriTools) by arcusmaximus, download the version.dll inside, throw it into the game directory, and then create a new “unencrypted” folder in the game directory, put the script in, and you can make krkr read it Chapter 4 Engine and Encoding.
+Especially for krkr/krkrz engine, you can use [KirikiriTools tool](https://github.com/arcusmaximus/KirikiriTools) by arcusmaximus, download the version.dll inside, throw it into the game directory, and then create a new “unencrypted” folder in the game directory, put the script in, and you can make krkr read it Part 4 Engine and Encoding.

 </details>